GDSC-KIIT/C-tutorials/src/08-conditional-statements.md

 **Outline**

 - The Decision Making Process
-- Using Relational and Logical Operators
+- But how are conditions evaluated ?
 - Using the Ternary Operator
 - The `if` statement
 - The `else` statement